Guentzel's goal lifts Penguins by Predators 5-3 in Game 1 | New Country 923

 The Penguins had all of three days to get ready for the final following a draining slog through the Eastern Conference that included a pair of Game 7 victories, the second a double-overtime thriller against Ottawa last Thursday.

-Pittsburgh downplayed the notion it was fatigued, figuring adrenaline and a shot at making history would make up for any lack of jump while playing their 108th game in the last calendar year.

-Maybe, but the Penguins looked a step behind at the outset.
-The Predators, who crashed the NHL’s biggest stage for the first time behind Rinne and a group of talented defenseman, were hardly intimidated by the stakes, the crowd or the defending champions.
+Pittsburgh looked a step behind at the outset.
+The Predators, who crashed the NHL’s biggest stage for the first time behind Rinne and a group of talented defenseman, were hardly intimidated by the stakes, the crowd or the defending champions, trying to become the first repeat winner since Detroit in 1998.

-All the guys from the place dubbed “Smashville” have to show for it is their first deficit of the playoffs on a night a fan threw a catfish onto the ice to try and give the Predators a taste of home.
+All the guys from “Smashville” have to show for it is their first deficit of the playoffs on a night a fan threw a catfish onto the ice to try and give the Predators a taste of home.

-The Penguins, who led the league in scoring, stressed before Game 1 that the best way to keep the Predators at bay was by taking the puck and spending copious amounts of time around Rinne.
-It didn’t happen, mostly because Nashville’s forecheck pinned the Penguins in their own end.
-Clearing attempts were knocked down or outright swiped, tilting the ice heavily in front of Murray.
+“I thought our guys played a great game,” Nashville coach Peter Laviolette said.
+“We hate the score.
+We hate the result but we’ll move forward.”

-Yet Pittsburgh managed to build a quick 3-0 lead anyway thanks to a fortunate bounce and some quick thinking by Penguins video coordinator Andy Saucier.
+Nashville was better from the opening faceoff but Pittsburgh managed to build a quick 3-0 lead anyway thanks to a fortunate bounce and some quick thinking by Penguins video coordinator Andy Saucier.
 Part of his job title is to alert coach Mike Sullivan when to challenge a call.
 The moment came 12:47 into the first when P.K.
-Subban sent a slap shot by Murray that appeared to give the Predators the lead.
+Subban sent a wrist shot by Murray that appeared to give the Predators the lead.

 Sullivan used his coach’s challenge, arguing Nashville forward Filip Forsberg was offside.
 A lengthy review indicated Forsberg’s right skate was in the air as he brought the puck into a zone, a no-no.

-Note: This story has been corrected to show Penguins shot drought was 37 minutes.